aaronjan98/Nifty-Minter-Frontend/README.md

   </a>
 </p>

-> Create unique NFTs from text descriptions with AI image generation
+> Create unique NFTs from text descriptions with AI image generation and sell them on [OpenSea](https://testnets.opensea.io)

 ## Resources